Succeeding with the Cloud’s Speed and Scale

 The many functions of cloud based SCM, like accessible supplier notation, make it a highly desirable solution.

 The ten ways cloud computing is revolutionizing supply chain management include the following:

 1. Supplier quality management features are delivering real-time updates on the latest inbound shipment inspection and quality levels, making sure the bill of materials (BOM) only defines the highest quality components and raw materials.

 Getting a 360-degree view of every quality measurement from start to finish reduces costs and increases customer satisfaction.
-Cloud-based SCM applications can track and report quality levels by production center, product and customer level.
+Cloud SCM software can track and report quality levels by production center, product and customer level.
 Another benefit of having a cloud-based SCM system is the ability to monitor and trace any assembly, component or subassembly throughout the supply chain in real time.
-With cloud-based SCM apps and platforms, quality becomes a more pervasive part of the system of record in any business.
+With cloud SCM apps and platforms, quality becomes a more pervasive part of the system of record in any business.

 2. Applying cloud-based business analytics and manufacturing intelligence allows manufacturing cycles times to improve.

 “Manufacturing cycle time” has to do with the time elapsed between an order’s origination until a product is created and stored in inventory.
 Making improvements to this valuable manufacturing metric requires consistent and clear data.